 The Graduate School offers a variety of workshops throughout the year.
 Most are not particularly relevant or helpful to economics PhD students specifically, but there are a few you might be interested in.
-Here are the experiences of some economics PhD students in these, similar to the English class experiences shared in Section 5.1.1.
+Here are the experiences of some economics PhD students in these, similar to the English class experiences shared in Section 5.3.

 • Dissertation Bootcamp: this offers valuable non-academic skills for successfully completing your dissertation (which eventually you will realize is not mostly dependent on how "smart" you are).
 Because it is practically helpful, it often fills up well before the deadline.
 In Fall 2022, the main topics were communication with your advisor; motivation; self-care (including mental and physical health); and writing difficulties and tips.
-Our student said they have not struggled in most of those areas so only found the writing part helpful, and suggested 2nd-year students may find it the most helpful, as well as any student who would appreciate help in the covered areas.

-• More insights coming later!
+Our student said they have not struggled in most of those areas so only found the writing part helpful, and suggested 2nd-year students may find it the most helpful, as well as any student who would appreciate help in the covered areas. • More insights coming later!
 (CV review; coping with impostor syndrome; writing a diversity statement; etc.)

-9 Reporting Problems
+9 If You Encounter Problems

 Generally, if you have any problem of any sort (non-academic as well as academic), you are encouraged to let the DDS know.
 Especially at the PhD level, non-academic issues can be just as important as academic issues, and we want to help support you however we can.
 If your problem is with the DDS, you may tell the Department Chair.
+The following subsections have notes about specific problems you may encounter.